eberharf/cfl/docs/source/SETUP.md

 where `path/to/cfl` is the path to the root directory of the repository.

+(Copy and paste this )

 ### Add the cfl environment to the Jupyter notebook kernel

 Last step!
-In order to also be able to run CFL inside of a Jupyter notebook, we need to add `cfl-env` (the virtual environment which contains the dependencies for `cfl`) to the iPython kernel.
+In order to also be able to run CFL inside of a Jupyter notebook, we need to add `cfl-env` (the `conda` environment which contains the dependencies for `cfl`) to the iPython kernel.
 This will allow Jupyter notebooks to access the packages we installed for `cfl`.
 Add `cfl-env` to the Jupyter kernel by running the following command:

 ```
  ipython kernel install --name cfl-env --user